You may be booked (🙌), but there’s still quite a bit to take care of before you land your tush in that plane seat.

 - App In The Air: Works just the same as TripIt, just another great option.

 That takes care of the messiness of tracking all your bookings, now let’s talk about the important docs you need lined up before departure…

 I worked for Westjet Airlines years ago and it blew my mind how often people would show up for an international flight with an expired passport (or one that would expire while they’re away)…

 I can understand not having the appropriate visa because that can get confusing, but an expired passport?
 Come on, right?

 But it happens!
 And the funny part is that these people are smart people, just like you and me…

-When life is busy, it’s scary how easy it can be to let something so important skip your mind!
+When life is busy, it’s scary how easy it can be to let something so important slip your mind!
 (Which is why having a ‘must-pack list‘ is important to reference before each trip… and why our packing list app is so helpful.)

 The big ones are your Passport and any visa requirements.
 Let’s take ’em separately:

-- Double and triple check that your passport is valid and will NOT expire before or during the extent of your trip.
+- Double and triple-check that your passport is valid and will NOT expire before or during the extent of your trip.
 But that might not be enough…

 - There is something called “The Six Month Validity Passport Rule,” which essentially states that your passport has to be valid for six months after your last day of travel.
 Not all countries abide by this but click here to see if your destination is on the list so you don’t get some nasty news at the airport check-in.

 - Here’s the best resource around for this: The Passport Index.
 Find your passport, click the ‘mobility score,’ and you’ll see if there is a visa requirement for the country you’re headed to.
 (Plus it’s fun to see all the passports from around the world)